Driving While License Suspended

 Additionally, a person is guilty of a class B misdemeanor if the person is driving on a suspended driver’s license out of another state, the United States, or any district, possession, or territory of the United States for violations corresponding to the violations listed in § 53-3-227.

 Utah's Section 53-3-220 for Driving on a Suspended Driver's License - Visit the website of the Utah State Legislature to find Title 53, Chapter 3, Part 2, Section 220.
 The Driver Licensing Act regulates many aspects of obtaining and maintaining driving privileges under Utah law.
 Effective on 5/12/2015, Section 53-3-220 applies to offenses requiring mandatory revocation, denial, suspension, or disqualification of license.
-Also find information on hearings and limited driving privileges.
+Find information on hearings and limited driving privileges.

 Motion to Shorten Period of Driver’s License Suspension or Denial in Utah - Visit the website of the Utah Courts to find information on shortening the period of a driver’s license suspension or denial ordered as part of a sentence for the first conviction—called an “adjudication” in juvenile court for one of the following offenses: Section 41-6a-502 (Driving under the influence of alcohol or drugs); or Section 41-6a-517 (Driving with any measurable controlled substance in the body).
 Motions are governed by Utah Rule of Criminal Procedure 12.
 The motion allows you to ask the court that sentenced you to shorten the period of the suspension or denial.
 It is important to note that you will not qualify for this procedure after a second conviction/adjudication or if you were 21 or older on the date of the offense.

-Finding an Attorney for Driving on a Suspended Driver’s License in Utah
+Lawyers for Driving on a Suspended Driver’s License in Utah

 If you were arrested for a class C or a class B misdemeanor for driving with a suspended driver's license in violation of Utah Code Ann. § 41–2–136, then contact an experienced criminal defense attorney at Brown, Bradshaw & Moffat, LLP.